TheCodeBlacksmith/CS2340-SpaceTrader/README.md

 This game was created for CS 2340.

-All work was done by Dawood Fakhruddin Mohammad
+All work was done by Dawood Fakhruddin Mohammad and no one else